dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

 most people have no idea how to do it.
 So it makes sense as a lab for our class.

-As discussed in the `PRELAB` its used for many things, from the original VMware, machine simulators (closely related!), JIT compilers you may well use everyday, and even nested functions in gcc.
+As discussed in the `PRELAB` it's used for many things, from the original VMware, machine simulators (closely related!), JIT compilers you may well use everyday, and even nested functions in gcc.